LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 ---
-title: "Docsy User Guide"
+title: "Theme User Guide"
-linkTitle: "Docsy"
+linkTitle: "Theme Docs"
 weight: 2
 date: 2018-07-30
 description: >
-  This page page describes how to use this theme: How to install it, how to configure it, and the different components it contains.
+  This page describes how to use this theme: How to install it, how to configure it, and the different components it contains.
 ---

-## Getting Started
+## Install Theme

 You need a [recent version](https://github.com/gohugoio/hugo/releases) of Hugo to run this project (if you install from the release page, make sure to get the `extended` Hugo version).
 Can be isntalled via Brew if you're running MacOs.